|Left: orientation taken by individual woodmice after being removed from their home in a closed box. |

 |Link to view of magnetic grains in a bacterium.|

-There is also evidence that birds and amphibians can supplement their magnetic sense using the interaction of light and magnetic fields on cryptochrome molecules in their retina.
+There is also evidence that birds and amphibians can respond to the earth's magnetic field by its interaction with blue light-stimulated cryptochrome molecules in their retina.

-The ability of Drosophila to respond to magnetic fields depends on blue light and cryptochrome.
+The ability of Drosophila to respond to magnetic fields also depends on blue light and cryptochrome.